-Ι. Summary
+I. Summary

-No sustainable investment objective The Fund promotes environmental or social characteristics, but does not have as its objective sustainable investment.
-Environmental and social characteristics are promoted via: An ESG rating of at least 90% of the securities held A selectivity rate of at least 20% from within the investment universe resulting from the application of Dorval Asset Management's Controversy Management and Exclusion policies, a minimum rating on the individual E (Environment), S (Social) and G (Governance) pillars and a minimum combined ESG rating The adopted approach must also enable a better result to be obtained than the investment universe of the eligible securities on the following two ESG intensity indicators: Signatories of the UN Global Compact: the percentage of companies that have signed the UN Global Compact weighted by the weight of the companies within the scope of study.
-Integration of CSR criteria into the remuneration of executives: the percentage of companies that integrate non-financial criteria into the remuneration of executives weighted by the weight of the companies within the scope of study.
-Environmental or social characteristics of the financial product The environmental characteristics promoted by the Fund primarily concern climate and resource management aspects.
+No sustainable investment objective

+The Fund promotes environmental or social characteristics, but does not have as its objective sustainable investment.
+Environmental and social characteristics are promoted via:

+- An ESG rating of at least 90% of the securities held - A selectivity rate of at least 20% from within the investment universe resulting from the application of Dorval Asset Management's Controversy Management and Exclusion policies, a minimum rating on the individual E (Environment), S (Social) and G (Governance) pillars and a minimum combined ESG rating - The adopted approach must also enable a better result to be obtained than the investment universe of the eligible securities on the following two ESG intensity indicators: - Signatories of the UN Global Compact: the percentage of companies that have signed the UN Global Compact weighted by the weight of the companies within the scope of study. - Integration of CSR criteria into the remuneration of executives: the percentage of companies that integrate non-financial criteria into the remuneration of executives weighted by the weight of the companies within the scope of study.

+Environmental or social characteristics of the financial product

+The environmental characteristics promoted by the Fund primarily concern climate and resource management aspects.
 The social characteristics promoted concern both the management of human resources (working conditions, training policy, balance and transparency of remuneration, and the promotion of workplace diversity and equality) and the quality of products and services, which is assessed in relation to health and safety.

+Investment strategy

-Investment strategy At the heart of the investment strategy and management process, the Management Company's Socially Responsible Investment (SRI) Policy defines the environmental and social characteristics promoted by the Fund.
-As well as excluding companies that do not comply with the internal exclusion policy and/or are extremely controversial , the implementation of Dorval Asset Management's SRI Policy results in a non-financial rating being assigned to all securities in the investment universe.
+At the heart of the investment strategy and management process, the Management Company's Socially Responsible Investment (SRI) Policy defines the environmental and social characteristics promoted by the Fund.

+As well as excluding companies that do not comply with the internal exclusion policy1 and/or are extremely controversial2, the implementation of Dorval Asset Management's SRI Policy results in a non-financial rating being assigned to all securities in the investment universe.
 Each security is assessed for the individual E (Environment), S (Social) and G (Governance) pillars and receives a combined ESG rating.
-The non-financial rating accounts for 30% of each security's overall rating , which determines their eligibility for and maximum weight in the Fund's assets.
-As such, the requirements of Dorval Asset Management's non-financial policy in relation to the environment (climate issues, biodiversity, water stress etc.), society (human capital, safety, health etc.) and good governance (diversity, fairness, respect for minority shareholders, accounting and tax transparency etc.) help to encourage selection of securities issued by the most virtuous companies according to the environmental and social characteristics promoted by the Fund.
-These
+The non-financial rating accounts for 30% of each security's overall rating3, which determines their eligibility for and maximum weight in the Fund's assets.

+As such, the requirements of Dorval Asset Management's non-financial policy in relation to the environment (climate issues, biodiversity, water stress etc.), society (human capital, safety, health etc.) and good governance (diversity, fairness, respect for minority shareholders, accounting and tax transparency etc.) help to encourage selection of securities issued by the most virtuous companies4 according to the environmental and social characteristics promoted by the Fund.
+These am.com/en_FR/investissement-responsable/notre-expertise-esg/ The non-financial rating accounts for 30% of each security's overall rating alongside the financial rating (40%), the "Executives" rating (20%) on the quality of the "Managers / Companies" partnership and the "Themes" rating (10%) assigned to securities that fall within the themes deemed beneficial to the Management Company's core scenario.
-You can find the Exclusion Policy here: https://www.dorval-am.com/en\FR/investissement-